 Boost Your Work-From-Home Productivity with These 6 Tips

-In many aspects, working from home anytime – especially around the holidays – can be a valuable experience.
+In many aspects, working from home can be a valuable experience.
 Your boss isn’t breathing down your neck, there’s no dress code and you don’t have to endure that annoying commute.
 On the flip side, it can be riddled with distractions, from the TV to the dirty laundry lying on the floor.
-Whether you’re an entrepreneur, freelancer or employee taking advantage of your company’s work-from-home policy, it can take a lot of discipline and self-motivation to telecommute from your apartment, condo or house.
+Whether you’re an entrepreneur, freelancer or employee taking advantage of your company’s work-from-home policy, it can take a lot of discipline and self-motivation to stay focused and positive from your apartment, condo or house.

 With assistance from Johnny Hoy, a seasoned telecommuter and owner of Fulltime Nomad, here are six simple tips on how to work from home productively and efficiently.